-1. Before ten to nine this morning, based on the document and report gathered from our comrades, I reported to Angkar about Ya's case concerning his conscience.

-2. Angkar made a decision that if the lowlife Ya continues hiding his enemy lines and traitorous acts, Angkar will decide to kill him.
+- 1. Before ten to nine this morning, based on the document and report gathered from our comrades, I reported to Angkar about Ya's - 2.
+Angkar made a decision that if the lowlife Ya continues hiding his enemy lines and traitorous acts, Angkar will decide to kill him.
 This action was taken in order to stop him from playing tricks on us.
 One time, he accidently mentioned it, [the book] and then another time he denied the [existence of] the entire whole book.
-His action was regarded as disrespectful towards not only the Security Committee but also the Party.

-3. Therefore, you Comrade can employ hot torture methods with force for long periods of time upon Brother Ya.
+His action was regarded as disrespectful towards not only the Security Committee but - 3.
+Therefore, you Comrade can employ hot torture methods with force for long periods of time upon Brother Ya.
 Even if it may cause death, you Comrade, will be not accused of disobeying Party regulations.